C2dricLeroy/Javascript-algorithm/README.md

 # Javascript-algorithm

-Here, I will practice my Javascript algorythms!
+Here, I will practice my Javascript algorithms!

 Inside all the folders, you will find a flowchart, a pseudocode, and the JS solution to the problem.
 All the solutions will be formatted to respect the Airbnb Javascript convention.